Skip to main content

 See it in action:

-You can also set one or more explicit breakpoints in your pipeline, which then starts an interactive terminal session at each breakpoint.
-This lets you inspect a directory or a container at any point in your pipeline run, with all the necessary context available to you.
+You can also set one or more explicit breakpoints in your workflow, which then starts an interactive terminal session at each breakpoint.
+This lets you inspect a directory or a container at any point in your workflow run, with all the necessary context available to you.

-Here's another example, which opens an interactive terminal at two different points in a pipeline run to inspect the built container:
+Here's another example, which opens an interactive terminal at two different points in a workflow run to inspect the built container:

 package main